-The students who are selected for a study abroad stay within the Erasmus+ programme, shall follow the administrative procedure and fulfil the conditions stipulated by the International Office FHS CU and the CU European Office.
+Students who are selected for an Erasmus+ stay shall follow administrative procedure and fulfil conditions stipulated by the International Office and the CU European Office.

-The FHS shall inform the partner institutions about the nominated students.
-Partner universities shall contact the students directly to provide them with instructions concerning the application, academic calendar or the list of courses.
-The students should also look for this information on the websites of partner universities.
+The Faculty shall inform its partner institutions about nominated students.
+Partner universities shall contact the students directly to provide them with instructions concerning their application, academic calendar, or available courses.
+The students should also proactively seek this information on the partner universities' websites.

-The content of the study plan should correspond to the study programme followed by the student at the FHS in order to be recognised as an integral part of their studies.
-The recognition takes form of choosing equivalents to the courses taught at the partner institution from among the elective courses of the study programme at FHS.
-The study plan can be made up of mandatory, elective, or optional courses.
-If a course taken abroad has no specific equivalent in the accredited study programme, it can be recognised as an optional subject.
+The content of the study plan should correspond with the student's study programme in order to be recognised as an integral part of their studies.
+The recognition takes the form of choosing equivalents to the courses taught at the partner institution from among the elective courses of the student's study programme at the Faculty of Humanities.
+The study plan can be made up of compulsory, elective, and/or optional courses.
+If a course taken abroad has no specific equivalent in the student's accredited study programme, it shall be recognised as an optional subject.

-Once the Record of the Study Plan is approved and the student confirms that the application in the on-line system is ready to be printed, the International Office shall print it, have it signed by the student, confirm it and send a scan to the student.
-He/she is then responsible for obtaining the signature from the partner university.
-If the partner requires this to be sent by regular post, the International Office can arrange it upon student's request, given that he/she prepares all required documents and brings them to our office at a reasonable time before the deadline set by the partner institution.
+Once the Record of the Study Plan is approved and the student confirms that the application in the online system is ready to be printed, the International Office shall print it, have it signed by the student, confirm it and send a scan to the student.
+The student is then responsible for obtaining a signature from the partner university.
+If the partner university requires the document to be sent by regular post, the International Office can arrange it upon student's request, given that the student prepares all the required documents and brings them to the International Office at a reasonable time before the deadline set by the partner institution.

-In order to receive the Erasmus scholarship, the student shall open a Czech bank account in Euro currency.
-Students can use the services of former UK partner bank Komerční banka, for more information see this website, but it's perfectly fine if you will choose another bank.
+In order to receive the Erasmus scholarship, the student shall open a Czech bank account in the Euro currency.
+Students can use the services of the former CU partner bank, Komerční banka.
+However, it's perfectly fine if you choose another bank.

 Learning agreement (including the approved Study Plan) confirmed by the partner institution and the FHS

 Letter of Acceptance

 Decision of the Dean to Award a Grant